 The Commission's authority to administer claims programs arises from three sources.
 First, Congress may authorize the Commission to adjudicate claims through legislation.
 Second, pursuant to 22 U.S.C. § 1623(a)(1)(B), the Commission may administer a program for claims arising out of the nationalization or other taking of property that are included within the terms of a claims agreement between the United States and a foreign government.
 Finally, the Commission can administer a program, pursuant to 22 U.S.C. § 1623(a)(1)(C), for any claims included in a category of claims against a foreign government that is referred to the Commission by the Secretary of State.
-In addition, 22 U.S.C. § 2370authorizes the Commission, upon the request of the President, to evaluate expropriated property, determine the full value of any property nationalized, expropriated, seized, or subjected to discriminatory actions, and to render an advisory report to the President within 90 days of such a request.
+In addition, 22 U.S.C. § 2370 authorizes the Commission, upon the request of the President, to evaluate expropriated property, determining the full value of any property nationalized, expropriated, seized, or subjected to discriminatory actions, and to render an advisory report to the President within 90 days of such a request.

 Programs administered by the Commission have included claims for losses suffered either as a result of military operations during World War II, including damage to and loss of property therefrom, or as a result of the nationalization or other taking of property by foreign governments.
 These have included claims against the governments of (in alphabetical order): Albania, Bulgaria, China, Cuba, Czechoslovakia, Egypt, Ethiopia, German Democratic Republic (East Germany), Hungary, Iran, Panama, Poland, Romania, the Soviet Union, Vietnam, and Yugoslavia.
 The Commission has also adjudicated claims of U.S. military personnel and civilians captured or interned during World War II and the Korean and Vietnam conflicts.
-In addition, between 1996 and 1998 the Commission adjudicated claims of U.S. citizens persecuted by Nazi Germany during World War II.
-In 2017, the Commission adjudicated: (1) physical injury, hostage-taking, commercial, and other claims against Libya arising from certain terrorist incidents that occurred prior to June 30, 2006; and (2) claims against Iraq for personal injury, hostage-taking, and death sustained by U.S. nationals after Iraq invaded Kuwait on August 2, 1990.
-The jurisdiction of the Commission and its two predecessor commissions has encompassed the administration of forty-seven claims programs in which more than 740,000 claims were filed and nearly \$4 billion in awards were granted.
+In addition, between 1996 and 1998 the Commission adjudicated claims of U.S. nationals persecuted by Nazi Germany during World War II.
+In 2019, the Commission adjudicated: (1) claims against Iraq for personal injury, hostage-taking, and death sustained by U.S. nationals after Iraq invaded Kuwait on August 2, 1990; and (2) claims for injuries suffered as a result of the attack and occupation of Guam by Imperial Japanese military forces during World War II or incident to the liberation of Guam by United States military forces.
+The jurisdiction of the Commission and its two predecessor commissions has encompassed the administration of 47 claims programs in which more than 740,000 claims were filed and nearly \$4 billion in awards were granted.

 In some instances, Congress authorizes the adjudication of claims before there are funds available to pay awards.
 In such cases, the Commission adjudicates the claims and certifies its decisions to the Secretary of State as a "pre-settlement adjudication" of the claims.
 The Department of State can then use these decisions as a basis for negotiating a claims settlement agreement at some future date.
 The Commission has concluded pre-settlement adjudication programs with respect to losses asserted against Cuba, China, the German Democratic Republic, and Vietnam.

-The Commission also provides, upon request, technical assistance to the Department of State in conducting government-togovernment claims settlement negotiations.
+The Commission also provides, upon request, technical assistance to the Department of State in conducting government-to-government claims settlement negotiations.
 In addition, the Commission furnishes information contained in its records pertaining to the international and war-related claims programs it has conducted in the past, as requested by claimants, their heirs, Congress, attorneys, researchers, other members of the public, and the Departments of Treasury, State, Interior, and Defense.
 Upon request, it also provides advice that includes preliminary planning and evaluation of proposed claims legislation, and acts as a liaison with other federal agencies concerning claims-related issues.